 During the open enrollment period- you should review your current plan by looking at the costs and coverage for next year to determine if it is still the right plan for you.
 It is especially important to review your Medicare Advantage plan if you are in one.
 Under the Affordable Care Act- Medicare is supposed to cut $156 billion in payments to these plans by 2022.
 This has stirred fears that Medicare Advantage plans will raise premiums and trim their networks of doctors.
 You should call your providers to ensure that they still participate in your plan.

 You could also be leaving money on the table by not taking a close look at your current drug plan.
 A Kaiser Family Foundation study last year found that only 13 percent of enrollees are voluntarily switching plans- but that nearly half of the plan switchers saved at least 5 percent by switching.

 Remember that fraud perpetrators will inevitably use the Open Enrollment Period to try to gain access to individuals’ personal financial information.
 Medicare beneficiaries should never give their personal information out to anyone making unsolicited phone calls selling Medicare-related products or services or showing up on their doorstep uninvited.
 If you think you’ve been a victim of fraud or identity theft- contact Medicare.
-For more information on Medicare fraud- click here or here.
+For further readings, see this resource on Medicare fraud.